microsoftgraph/kibali/specs/permissions.md

         "adminDisplayName": "Read and write app activity to users' activity feed", "adminDescription": "Allows the app to read and report the signed-in user's activity in the app.", "isPreauthorizationOnly": true
+    },
+    "RSC-DelegatedWork": {
+        "adminDisplayName": "Read and write app activity to users'activity feed", "adminDescription": "Allows the app to read and report the signed-in user's activity in the app.", "userConsentDisplayName": "Read and write app activity to users'activity feed", "userConsentDescription": "Allows the app to read and report the signed-in user's activity in the app.", "requiresAdminConsent": true
+    },
+    "RSC-Application": {
+        "adminDisplayName": "Read and write app activity to users' activity feed", "adminDescription": "Allows the app to read and report the signed-in user's activity in the app."
+    }
 }
 ```

 ### adminDisplayName